 Sharon Urias is a partner in the Litigation practice group at Greenspoon Marder LLP.
 Ms. Urias is experienced in providing business and intellectual property litigation, including trademark, domain name disputes, patent and copyright litigation.

 Prior to joining Greenspoon Marder, Ms. Urias ran her own firm for 11 years.
-Additionally, she has been a member of the Arizona State Bar Association’s Fee Arbitration Committee since 2008.
+Additionally, she has been a member of the Fee Arbitration Program of the State Bar of Arizona since 2008.

 - U.S. Court of Appeals, Ninth Circuit